Patrickslide/sdm_2023/README.md

   ### :scroll: sdm references ###

 Here I uploaded all graphs, tables and diagrams found while documenting myself on SDMs, always quoting the source in the name in the format of (Surname, Year).

+##  :national_park: ne_10m_urban:areas       ##
+A folder containing raster maps of my study area, used for plots seen in the final report.